zalky/runway/README.md

-2. **Component failed `stop` lifecycle**: Runway will abort stopping the problem component, but attempt to recover by stopping all other components that are not transitive dependents of the problem component (these should already have been stopped).
+2. **Component failed `stop` lifecycle**: Runway will abort stopping the problem component, but attempt to recover by stopping all other components that are _not_ transitive dependents of the problem component (transitive dependents should already have been stopped).

-3. **Namespace reloading failed**: Runway will not restart the running application until all errors have been resolved.
+3. **Namespace reloading failed**: Runway will not restart the running application until all namespace compile errors have been resolved.

 ### Logging <a name="logging"></a>